 The terms below are an explanation of key terms and are not necessarily the terms used in ISO plans.
 In case of any contradiction, the terms provided in the policies will prevail.
-If you are still not clear about a term, please do not hesitate to contact ISO Customer Service representative and ask.
+If you are still not clear about a term, please do not hesitate to contact an ISO Customer Service and ask.
 We want you to be familiar with the key terms and understand them.

 A sudden, unexpected and unintended event.

 An additional cash benefit to be paid to the insured person or his beneficiaries (usually family members) if an accident causes either the death of the insured or to lose body parts.